How Do You Clean Vintage Clothing?

 Does your garment smell bad?
 Some fresh air will help get the stale smell out without any chemicals.
 This might not work if your garment is white or beige.
 Those colors tend to yellow in direct sunlight.
 For these garments you can hang them, freely, somewhere inside.
 To help eliminate odor, place a bowl of vinegar next to it.
 Vinegar is great at neutralizing odors.
 Leave it hanging out for a few days.

-- Know when it’s time to take it to a dry cleaners.
+Know when it’s time to take it to a dry cleaning service in Maumelle.

 Your time is valuable.
 If you have a garment you know is going to be time consuming to clean, it might be better for you to take it to a professional.
 You don’t want to get half-way through the cleaning and drying process and realize you don’t have enough time or energy to finish.